ED-Y-S/Data-Visualisations/README.md

 Although this chart does not show the full dataset of schools in NYC that offer CS coures, it does shows a good average as the margin does not exceed 1-2.
 </br>
 </br>
-Y-axis demonstrates the number of courses at per school; X-axis demonstrates respective
+Y-axis demonstrates the number of courses at per school; X-axis demonstrates each respective school.
 </br>
 </br>
 [Data Source](https://catalog.data.gov/dataset/2016-2017-computer-science-report/)